 Are Credentials Really Necessary?

-Coaching is an unregulated industry, which means that you don’t have to be a licensed professional in order to practice.
+Coaching is an unregulated industry, meaning you don’t have to be a licensed professional to practice.

-Other professional bodies like Licensed Mental Health Counselors (LMHC), Board Certified Doctors, and Attorneys have to operate within strict legal requirements.
-Lawyers and doctors have to pass a bar to be permitted to work in their profession.
+Other professional bodies like Licensed Mental Health Counselors (LMHC) or Board Certified Doctors operate within strict legal requirements.
+Therapists and doctors have to pass a bar to be permitted to work in their profession.
 If they step over the line, they can lose their license or even face criminal charges.

-However, the same thing isn’t true for coaches.
-The ICF has no legal parameters to adhere to and even in the extremely unlikely event of revoking your membership, they can’t stop you from coaching.
+With coaching, it’s different.
+The ICF has no legal power and, even in the extremely unlikely event of revoking your membership, they can’t stop you from practicing coaching.

 “I have been coaching full-time for almost 18 years and do you know how many times I have been asked if I had ICF accreditation?
 Once.
 And that person hired me even though I said I didn’t.